lucamodica/c-unix-exercises--bachelor/README.md

+#OperatingSystem
-Bunch of exercises about C language, process handling, their synchronization and much more (the description may be updated, based on the new exercises type).
+Bunch of exercises about C language, process handling, their synchronization with Unix IPCs and much more.

-Based on the 2nd year graduation (2020/2021) on computer science (University of Turin, esame di Sistemi Operativi).
+> Based on the 2nd year graduation (2020/2021) on computer science (University of Turin, esame di Sistemi Operativi).